brinez-juan/Game---Construccion-de-Software/Documents/SRS_Return_V2.md

 - The player has a visible stamina bar in the upper left corner.
 - Each card has a stamina cost; the player cannot use it without enough stamina.
 - Defense cards recover stamina if they match the enemy attack type
-- Recovery according to type of parry: perfect → moderate stamine; normal → small stamine; bad → no recovery.
+- Recovery according to type of parry: perfect → moderate stamina; normal → small stamina; bad → no recovery.
 - Users understand the mechanics of use and retrieval.

 ---